The Truth About Olaplex & Infertility

-If you quiz any stylist or colorist on the best product for keeping dyed hair in tip-top condition, it's likely they'll ask, "Have you tried Olaplex?
+If you quiz any stylist or colourist on the best product for keeping dyed hair in tip-top condition, it's highly likely they'll extol the virtues of Olaplex.
 The brand began its journey in professional salons, where treatments No.1 and No.2 became famous the world over for repairing broken bonds, common in bleached hair — and it's all thanks to patented ingredient bis-aminopropyl diglycol dimaleate.
-Though a little complicated, a quick once-over, it takes dry, frazzled, over-processed hair and makes it feel brand new, fast.
+Though a little complicated to say, a quick once-over takes dry, frazzled, overprocessed hair and makes it feel brand-new, fast.
 It's no wonder, then, that Olaplex's move into DIY haircare in 2014 sparked excitement — and totally changed the game.

 Advertisement

-Since then, Olaplex has unveiled a handful of at-home hair treatments including a shampoo and conditioner, a reparative hair mask, and an intense bonding oil.
-But you could argue that the No.3 Hair Perfector, is the most popular product in the range.
-On TikTok, the hashtag #olaplexno3 has an enormous 30.5 million views and counting, with beauty enthusiasts and influencers all obsessing over its hair-smoothing and strengthening properties.
+Since then, Olaplex has unveiled a handful of at-home hair treatments including a shampoo and conditioner, a reparative hair mask and an intense bonding oil.
+But you could argue that the No.3 Hair Perfector, £26, is the most popular product in the range.
+On TikTok, the hashtag #olaplexno3 has an enormous 30.5 million views and counting, with beauty enthusiasts and influencers all obsessing over the hair-smoothing and strengthening properties.
 The Olaplex website even touts the product as a bestseller.
-That's why it came as a surprise to hear rumors bubbling over the weekend that the product would be banned.
+That's why it came as a surprise to hear rumours bubbling over the weekend that the product would be banned.

 @hasinikay Reply to @rat_bastard why current olaplex formulas are being banned #olaplex #damagedhair #curlyhair #curlygirl #curlyhairproblems ♬ original sound - Hasini Kay